jmrmcode/Multispecies-Occupancy-model-using-Turing/README.md

 The [Stan code](https://datadryad.org/stash/dataset/doi:10.5061/dryad.pq624) used by these authors to fit the co-occurrence probability of four carnivore species has been adapted to Julia language in order to fit simulated data on two arbitrary species.

 ### DataSimulation.jl
-DataSimulation.jl generates detections history for two species at 100 sites surveyed 30 times.
+DataSimulation.jl generates detections history for two species at 100 sites surveyed 10 times, as well as all the inputs required by the model.
+This file must be run first.
 ### MultispeciesOccupancyModel.jl
 MultispeciesOccupancyModel.jl fits Rota et al's multispecies model to the simulated data.
 The natural parameters are estimated as: